-The accompanying consolidated financial statements are prepared on the historical cost basis as adjusted for the effects of inflation that lasted until 31 December 2005, except that the following assets and liabilities are stated at their fair value: financial instruments measured at fair value through profit or loss, financial assets measured at fair value through other comprehensive income, real estates and investment properties.
+The accompanying consolidated financial statements are prepared on the historical cost basis, except that the following assets and liabilities are stated at their fair value: financial instruments measured at fair value through profit or loss, financial assets measured at fair value through other comprehensive income, real estates and investment properties.

-The accounting policies set out below have been applied consistently by the Bank and its subsidiaries to prior periods presented in these consolidated financial statements except for the impact of transition to IFRS 9 and IFRS 15 as of 1 January 2018 as explained below.
+The accounting policies set out below have been applied consistently by the Bank and its subsidiaries to prior periods presented in these consolidated financial statements except for the impact of transition to IFRS 16 Leases ("IFRS 16") as explained below.